 6.16 Using Shift Operations for Multiplication and Division [PIK]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.
+With the exception of unsafe programming (see 5.1 General Ada language concepts), the vulnerability as described in ISO/IEC 24772-1 clause 6.16 is not applicable to Ada. as shift operations in Ada are limited to the modular types declared in the standard package Interfaces, which are not signed entities.

 6.17 Choice of Clear Names [NAI]